return42/sphkerneldoc/linux_src_doc/include/drm/drm_drv_h.rst

         Returns true upper bound on error for timestamp.
     vblank_time:
         Target location for returned vblank timestamp.
-    flags:
-        0 = Defaults, no special treatment needed.
+    in_vblank_irq:
-        DRM_CALLED_FROM_VBLIRQ = Function is called from vblank irq handler.
-Some drivers need to apply some workarounds for gpu-specific vblank irq quirks if flag is set.
+        True when called from \ :c:func:`drm_crtc_handle_vblank`\ .
+Some drivers
+        need to apply some workarounds for gpu-specific vblank irq quirks if flag is set.

     Returns:

-    Zero if timestamping isn't supported in current display mode or a negative number on failure.
-A positive status code on success, which describes how the vblank_time timestamp was computed.
+    True on success, false on failure, which means the core should fallback to a simple timestamp taken in \ :c:func:`drm_crtc_handle_vblank`\ .

+    FIXME:

+    We should move this hook to \ :c:type:`struct drm_crtc_funcs <drm_crtc_funcs>`\  like all the other vblank hooks.

 irq_handler

-    *undescribed*
+    Interrupt handler called when using \ :c:func:`drm_irq_install`\ .
+Not used by drivers which implement their own interrupt handling.

 irq_preinstall

-    *undescribed*
+    Optional callback used by \ :c:func:`drm_irq_install`\  which is called before the interrupt handler is registered.
+This should be used to clear out any pending interrupts (from e.g. firmware based drives) and reset the interrupt handling registers.

 irq_postinstall

-    *undescribed*
+    Optional callback used by \ :c:func:`drm_irq_install`\  which is called after the interrupt handler is registered.
+This should be used to enable interrupt generation in the hardware.

 irq_uninstall

-    *undescribed*
+    Optional callback used by \ :c:func:`drm_irq_uninstall`\  which is called before the interrupt handler is unregistered.
+This should be used to disable interrupt generation in the hardware.

 master_create